-Temporary employees may be hired to fulfill work of permanent employees that are on extended periods of absence or to fill permanent vacancies until such time as a permanent employee is employed by the City.
-In addition, temporary employees may be hired until permanent employees are authorized and hired by the City.
+30 36.1 Temporary employees may be hired to fulfill work of permanent employees 31 that are on extended periods of absence or to fill permanent vacancies until

-Temporary employees may be utilized for a period not to exceed two hundred (200) continuous workdays.
-In the event permanent positions are not filled by the City prior to the two hundred (200) continuous workday limitation, the City and the Union shall meet for the purpose of establishing a reasonable extension of time for the hiring of permanent employees.
-In

-1 this event, temporary employees may continue to be used until the parties 2 agree to the extension period.
-3 4 ARTICLE 37 5 COMMERCIAL DRIVERS LICENSE 6 37.1 It shall be just cause to terminate an employee who has his/her Commercial 7 Drivers License revoked or suspended.
-8 9 ARTICLE 38 10 TARDINESS 11 38.1 A. Employees are expected to be at work on time.
-12 B. Transit Operators who are late reporting to the facility will not be 13 disciplined if they are five (5) minutes or less tardy or five (5) minutes 14 or less late for relief at a relief point away from the RTS facility.
-15 C. Maintenance Shop employees, administrative division employees 16 and any employee not assigned to operate a bus but who are 17 performing other work duties for RTS, shall continue to observe City 18 Personnel Policies and Procedures; Policy E-3, Disciplinary 19 Procedures; Rule 11, Tardiness (Guide: three (3) times in a thirty day 20 period); of being ten (10) or more minutes late to work.
-21 D. Reasonable excuses for being late to work will continue to be 22 considered in voiding any discipline which may have otherwise been 23 applicable; such excuses being car trouble, extenuating 24 circumstances, etc. which can be documented or otherwise verified 25 by the department.
-26 27 ARTICLE 39 28 RTS MAINTENANCE 29 39.1 It is the general policy of the City, in accordance with its maintenance 30 needs, to use its Maintenance employees for work for which they may be qualified, reserving to the City the right to judge qualifications and ability of the employee.
-Maintenance employees will perform all work assignments to the best of their ability and endeavor to acquire all knowledge possible to better enable them to perform their assignments well and efficiently.
-The City will work with the Union to provide training opportunities, training schedules, training programs, safety guidelines, job development programs and other such concerns to the mutual benefits of the City and its Maintenance personnel.
-Training will be done on special bid hours as determined by the City and will include payment for travel time on Sunday, if travel is required on Sunday.
+1 such time as a permanent employee is employed by the City.
+In addition, 2 temporary employees may be hired until permanent employees are 3 authorized and hired by the City.
+4 36.2 Temporary employees may be utilized for a period not to exceed two 5 hundred (200) continuous workdays.
+In the event permanent positions are 6 not filled by the City prior to the two hundred (200) continuous workday 7 limitation, the City and the Union shall meet for the purpose of establishing 8 a reasonable extension of time for the hiring of permanent employees.
+In 9 this event, temporary employees may continue to be used until the parties 10 agree to the extension period.
+11 12 ARTICLE 37 13 COMMERCIAL DRIVERS LICENSE 14 37.1 It shall be just cause to terminate an employee who has his/her Commercial 15 Drivers License revoked or suspended.
+16 17 ARTICLE 38 18 TARDINESS 19 38.1 A. Employees are expected to be at work on time.
+20 B. Transit Operators who are late reporting to the facility will not be 21 disciplined if they are five (5) minutes or less tardy or five (5) minutes 22 or less late for relief at a relief point away from the RTS facility.
+23 C. Maintenance Shop employees, administrative division employees 24 and any employee not assigned to operate a bus but who are 25 performing other work duties for RTS, shall continue to observe City 26 Personnel Policies and Procedures; Policy E-3, Disciplinary 27 Procedures; Rule 11, Tardiness (Guide: three (3) times in a thirty day 28 period); of being ten (10) or more minutes late to work.
+29 D. Reasonable excuses for being late to work will continue to be 30 considered in voiding any discipline which may have otherwise been applicable; such excuses being car trouble, extenuating circumstances, etc. which can be documented or otherwise verified by the department.